Juli (band): Es ist Juli (2004–2005)

 In June 2004, Juli release their debut single "Perfekte Welle", which turned into a kind of anthem for the new rise in popularity of German song lyrics, and also gave its name to a collection of compilations of music with German lyrics (Perfekte Welle - Musik von hier).
 Though the single debuted at a modest number 38 on the German singles charts and instantly fell out of the top 40 in its second week, the song soon recovered and due to heavy radio airplay and massive CD single sales, "Perfekte Welle" finally entered the German top 10 in its eleventh week.
 The song peaked at number 2 four months after release and eventually received a Gold certification.
 It has sold over 160,000 copies in Germany.
 However, "Perfekte Welle" (German for "Perfect Wave") was the subject of controversy and was banned from radio and TV stations after the 2004 Indian Ocean earthquake (see below).
-The song later became and currently is available for download for Rock Band the video game.
+The song later became and currently is available for download for Rock Band, the video game.

 The band's critically acclaimed debut album Es ist Juli was released in September 2004 and peaked at #2 in Germany, #4 in Austria and #7 in Switzerland, selling more than 700,000 copies within a few months.
 By July 2006, it had sold over 1 million copies, and thus reached the status of a quadruple platinum record.
-Though the album became the fourth most successful album of the year (it stayed and in the German top 25 charts for a complete year) and it spawned another four singles, only "Geile Zeit", the album's second single, made it into the German Top 20.
+Though the album became the fourth most successful album of the year (it stayed in the German top 25 charts for a complete year) and it spawned another four singles, only "Geile Zeit", the album's second single, made it into the German Top 20.

 In 2005, the group represented Hesse in the Bundesvision Song Contest 2005, with the song "Geile Zeit", placing 1st with 159 points.
 In July the same year, Juli participated in the Berlin Live 8 concert.